Beraed/reddit_buddy/README.md

 Before you continue, ensure you have met the following requirements:
 * You have installed a compatible [Python](https://www.python.org/downloads/) version.
 * You have installed a compatible [Praw](https://pypi.org/project/praw/) version.
+* You have installed a compatible [Pandas](https://pypi.org/project/pandas/) version.

 ## Start